langston-barrett/amsthm-to-anki/README.md

 ## Usage

-If `input.tex` is a LaTeX2e file with the above sorts of environments in it, you can just run
+You can download binaries from [the tags page][tags].
+Then if `input.tex` is a LaTeX2e file with the above sorts of environments in it, you can just run
 ```
 ./amsthm-to-anki input.tex output.tex
 ```
+and import `output.tex` with the [LaTeX Note Importer][latex-note-importer].

 ### Setting up Anki